MASTER OF ARTS

 The MA|EX curriculum is studio-centered.
 Each semester, the exhibition design studio acts as a hub for complementing coursework.
 Through the studio structure, students do fieldwork, navigate exhibition settings and scenarios, and apply external knowledge and skills in design for exhibitions.

 Supporting classes are topical, in exhibition design history, theory, and criticism, in exhibition design practices, and in specializations.
-Specialized electives allow students to advance as designers or to acquire expertise in digital humanities, programming and performance
+Specialized electives allow students to advance as designers or to acquire expertise in digital humanities, programming and performance and museum studies.

 The MA|EX program is a sequential, 48-unit, two-year course of study.